 Angus Fletcher, Chairperson

-Currently his trusteeships include the Fletcher Trust, Life Education Trust, and For the Sake of Our Children Trust.
-In addition, he is on a number of advisory boards and councils, including Enterprise New Zealand Trust, Business in the Community, Methodist Employment Generation Fund and the Milestones Project.
+Currently his trusteeships include the Fletcher Trust, Business in the Community, the Methodist Employment Generation Fund and For The Sake Of Our Children Trust.
 What these trusts have in common with Great Potentials is that they all make a positive difference to our communities and society.

 June Hieatt is General Manager of two tourist hotels, employing 46 staff.
 She has been a Justice of the Peace for 30 years, a Marriage Celebrant for 15 years, and a past member of the Auckland Regional Authority, the Auckland Regional Council, and the Manukau City Council.
 June believes in community involvement and has been active in numerous community groups including Plunket and ZONTA.